top of page

 You can find more information on the official Bute Park website.
 Read on for more on the history of the castle, and some impressive facts!
 Plus find out all you need to know about opening times, admission prices, and how to get there.

-The history of Cardiff Castle
+The History of Cardiff Castle

 ⪢ One of the UK's Oldest Surviving Castles